fbef0102/Game-Private_Plugin/coopbosses_ifier/readme.md

 	{
 		"c1m2_streets"　//Map Name
 		{
-			"no_tank" "0" 		//Allow to spawn tank in this map "no_witch" "1"	 	//This map is prohibited to spawn witch }
+			"tank_map_off" "1" 		//This map is prohibited to spawn tank "witch_map_off" "1"	 	//This map is prohibited to spawn witch }
 		"c2m2_fairgrounds" //Map Name
 		{